Cédric Roussel

-Cédric Roussel (born 6 January 1978) is a Belgian former professional footballer who played as a forward.
+Cédric Roussel (6 January 1978 – 24 June 2023) was a Belgian professional footballer who played as a forward.

+Roussel started his professional football career in 1997 with Gent and later joined Premier League club Coventry City in 1999.
+Despite initial success, he struggled with injuries and was eventually sold to Wolverhampton Wanderers.
+He played for various clubs, including Mons, Genk, Rubin Kazan, Standard Liège, Zulte Waregem, Brescia, and HSV Hoek, before retiring in 2015.
+Roussel made his first appearance for the Belgium national team in 2003.
+After retiring, he started a career in real estate.

 Career

 Early career

 In 1997, Roussel took part in the FIFA World Youth Championship.
 In the season that followed the tournament, he was promoted to the Gent senior team.